tsukimizake/company-dcd/Readme.md

 * Search symbol with `C-c s` (If region is active, search for the region string.)
 (Temporary unavailable.)
 * After goto definition or search symbol, you can pop to previous position with `C-c ,`

-Known issues
+About issues and questions
 ------------

-None.
 If you find something curious, fell free to create an issue.